 News media may attend virtually, more details will be provided closer to the meet.
 Each head coach of a team/individual that has competed in a session and has been requested by the media is required to attend the press conference.
 Press conferences will be held 10 minutes after the conclusion of the competition.
-The coach will be escorted to the interview room on the arena level by an athletics administrator from his or her institution.
+The coach will be escorted to the Press Conference Room (Appendix F) by an athletics administrator from his or her institution.
 Student-athletes requested by the media are required to attend.
-The schools' communications (sports information) department will be responsible for escorting the student-athletes to the interview room on the arena level.
+The schools' communications (sports information) department will be responsible for escorting the student-athletes to the Press Conference Room